Choosing a Solar Generator for Your Refrigerator: What To Pick As Responsible Homeowner’s

 1. Sufficient Battery Capacity

-2. Adequate Output Power
+2. Adequate Inverter Output Power

-The inverter must handle at least:
+The inverter must handle both continuous and surge demands:

-• 300–600 watts continuous output
+• Continuous output: 300–600 watts

-3. Reliable Solar Recharging
+3. Reliable Solar Recharging Capacity

 Portable Solar Generators vs. Installed Solar Systems